malkalzaben/SUPERNOVA/README.md

 ## The SUPERNOVA Team

-This project was designed and developed from scratch as a Bachelor of Cybersecurity academic project at the **University of Jordan**.
+This project was designed and developed from scratch as a graduation project for Green Circle PenTest Internship **.

 * **  ** .
 * **Malek Al Zaben** Core Engine, CLI Architecture, main.py, README.md.